DUP leader says will use influence with UK government in Bombardier dispute

 LONDON (Reuters) - The leader of Northern Ireland’s Democratic Unionist Party (DUP), on whose support British Prime Minister Theresa May relies to hold power in the UK parliament, said it would seek to use its influence over the government in the Bombardier dispute.

-“Everyone realizes how important Bombardier is to Northern Ireland and we will use our influence with our government to make sure that continues,” the DUP’s Arlene Foster told Sky News.
+“Everyone realises how important Bombardier is to Northern Ireland and we will use our influence with our government to make sure that continues,” the DUP’s Arlene Foster told Sky News.

 The U.S. government has slapped heavy tariffs on Bombardier Inc’s (BBDb.TO) CSeries jets which are partly made in Northern Ireland, potentially risking 4,200 jobs in the British province.